Cookies

 Would you like to join our next meeting?

-The next Full Council Meeting will be on Monday 8th April 2024 at 7.00pm at Old School House, Market Hill IP27 0AA.
+The next Full Council Meeting will be on Monday 11th November 2024 at Old School House, Market Hill, Brandon Suffolk, IP27 0AA.

 DO YOU WANT TO BE TOLD WHEN WE'RE MEETING?